M-ZubairAhmed/Android-IqraArabic/README.md

-Miwok App
+**IqraArabic**
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn arabic language.
-Used in a Udacity course in the Beginning Android Nanodegree.

-Pre-requisites
+##App Overview

+This app is built by taking Udacity Nanodegree's 3rd course - ["MultiScreen App"](https://www.udacity.com/course/android-basics-multi-screen-apps--ud839).
+It contains following features:
+*   All arabic words and phrases in roman english as this app is intended to english speaking user intending to learn arabic.
+*   Sound files linked with words for learning arabic pronounciation.
+*   Numbers section :- translation of numbers from 1 - 100 in english and arabic (roman).
+*   Family relationship words :- translation and sound pronounciation of common relationship terms.
+*   Colors section :- translation and sound pronounciation of common color names.
+*   Phrases section :- _(underconstruction)_

+##Code Overview
+*

+Screenshots
 --------------

 - Android SDK v23